lolollllo/discord-portable-player/docs/faq/how_does_it_work.md

-# How does Discord Player actually work?
+# How does Discord Portable Player actually work?

-- Discord Player can be used by first initializing `Player` class with your discord.js client.
+- Discord Portable Player can be used by first initializing `Player` class with your discord.js client.
 Discord Player uses `Queue` to assign queue manager to individual guild.
 Which means each guild will have its own queue object.
 Every player action has to go through the `Queue` object for example, `play`, `pause`, `volume` etc.

 - When `Player` is initialized, it creates a cache to store external extractors or queues information.
 Queue is created by calling `createQueue` method of `Player` instance.